seanbutler/3DWebTechCourse/_assignments/01-AssignmentSpecification.markdown

 ## Deliverables

-- The Unity game deployed to your UWE student module homepage.
+- The WebGL/ThreeJS game deployed to the web.
 - A zip file that includes all the js, css and html files necessary also any assets and datafiles.
 - Screen shots of key points and features in the game.
 Clearly labelled and explaining the feature being shown.